Comparison of C Sharp and Java: Native interoperability

+Historically, JNI has been the primary mechanism for native interoperability in Java and remains widely used in existing codebases.

 The Java Native Interface (JNI) feature allows Java programs to call non-Java code.
 However, JNI does require the code being called to follow several conventions and imposes restrictions on types and names used.
 This means that an extra adaption layer between legacy code and Java is often needed.
 This adaption code must be coded in a non-Java language, often C or C++.
 Java Native Access (JNA) allows easier calling of native code that only requires writing Java code, but comes at a performance cost.

-In addition, third party libraries provide Java-Component Object Model (COM) bridging, e.g., JACOB (free), and J-Integra for COM (proprietary).
+In addition, third party libraries provide Component Object Model (COM) bridging, e.g., JACOB (Free software) and J-Integra for COM (Proprietary software).

+Native code typically resides in a library, which Java can interoperate with via these mechanisms.